matthew-setiawan/breathing_analysis/README.md

+## A Smart Breathing Mask for Breathing Training

-A compilation of materials utilized in Final Year Project, "A Smart Breathing Mask for Breathing Training"
+A compilation of materials utilized in Final Year Project, "A Smart Breathing Mask for Breathing Training".
+The software for this project contained 3 main functional components: server, mask and knitted coil.
+The server contains functionality which stores device data and user data.
+The mask contains the ability to read CO2, temperature, heart rate and movements.
+The Knitted coil reads the resonant frequency of an inductor coil knitted around the users abdomen to track changes in breathing patterns.

 #How to use?